GreenHacker420/Task-Manager/README.md

 ## Deployment

 This project is configured for monorepo deployment, where both frontend and backend are deployed together.
-For detailed deployment instructions, see the [RAILWAY-DEPLOYMENT.md](RAILWAY-DEPLOYMENT.md) guide.
+For detailed deployment instructions, see the [RENDER-DEPLOYMENT.md](RENDER-DEPLOYMENT.md) guide.

-### Recommended Deployment: Railway
+### Recommended Deployment: Render

-We recommend deploying this application to [Railway](https://railway.app/), which offers excellent support for monorepo projects:
+We recommend deploying this application to [Render](https://render.com/), which offers excellent support for monorepo projects:

-1. Connect your GitHub repository to Railway
+1. Connect your GitHub repository to Render
-2. Railway will automatically detect the configuration
+2. Render will use the configuration in render.yaml
 3. Set up your environment variables
 4. Deploy with a single click

-For step-by-step instructions, see the [RAILWAY-DEPLOYMENT.md](RAILWAY-DEPLOYMENT.md) guide.
+For step-by-step instructions, see the [RENDER-DEPLOYMENT.md](RENDER-DEPLOYMENT.md) guide.

 ### Testing Monorepo Locally